It’s not just that you didn’t brush this morning. There may be an underlying problem.

 There’s More To Breath Than What Meets The Nose

-Let’s take a look at some conditions that contribute to bad breath.
+Let’s begin by taking a look at some conditions that contribute to bad breath.

 - Bacteria.
 If you don’t brush and floss everyday, food begins to get stuck between your teeth.
 This allows for bacteria to grow between the teeth, on the tongue and under the gumline.
 If the food is never removed properly, it will rot where in its place and cause an atrocious odor.
 What can you do?
 Floss each and every day.
 Be sure you are visiting your hygienist regularly for your routine cleanings so any food that has not been removed can be taken care of.